michaellperry/starter-javascript-workbox-react/src/content/documents/00-getting-started/02-creating-an-application/04-postgresql-setup.md

 ```

 Start the application, and it will start counting from 1.
-But if you stop and restart it, you will see that it continues from there.
+If you stop and restart it, you will see that it continues from there.
 The server is now persisting your facts.